-International Research Centre for Intangible Cultural Heritage in the Asia-Pacific Region
+International Research Centre for Intangible International Research Centre for Intangible Cultural Heritage in the Asia-Pacific Region (IRCI)

-International Research Centre for Intangible Cultural Heritage in the Asia-Pacific Region (IRCI)
+IWAMOTO Wataru Director-General International Research Centre for Intangible Cultural Heritage in the Asia-Pacific Region

 At the 35th Session of UNESCO General Conference of October 2009, approval was given to Japan to establish an international research centre for intangible cultural heritage in the Asia-Pacific region.
 After this approval, the Japanese government concluded an agreement with UNESCO in August 2010, and established the International Research Centre for Intangible Cultural Heritage in the Asia-Pacific Region (IRCI) in Sakai City in October 2011, as a Category 2 Centre under the auspices of UNESCO (institutions that serve to contribute to the achievement of UNESCO's strategic objectives).